hashicorp/nomad-pack/docs/writing-packs.md

 As you write your pack, you will probably want to test it.
 To do this, copy your local pack registry into the `~/.nomad/pack` directory that Nomad Pack initialized on your machine.

-For instance, from your newly-created registry, you might copy the registry into a "dev" subdirectory.
+For instance, from your pack subdirectory, you might copy the registry into a "dev" subdirectory.

 ```
-cp -r . ~/.nomad/packs/dev
+cp -r . ~/.nomad/packs/dev/hello_world@latest
 ```

 Once this is done, Nomad Pack can now use your packs.
-For instance, if you had a pack called `simple_service` you could call the following commands.
+For instance, if you had a pack called `hello_world` you could call the following commands.

 ```
-nomad-pack info dev:simple_service
+nomad-pack info dev:hello_world
-nomad-pack render dev:simple_service
+nomad-pack render dev:hello_world
-nomad-pack run dev:simple_service
+nomad-pack run dev:hello_world
 ```

 These can be used to validate that your pack is working as expected.